Donna Loren: 1980s

-ADASA Hawaii
+Fashion design and retail business

-In 1995 Loren married Jered Cargman.
-Loren and Cargman knew each other in the 1960s and Cargman was her prom date.
-Cargman was a member of the surf band The Fantastic Baggys.
-Moving to Hawaii, Loren decided to turn her design and fashion interest into a business (Loren had designed and made clothes since her teenage years and continued to do so after she retired).
-After premiering a couture collection in 1998 and being chosen by Honolulu Magazine as one of Hawaii's best new designers, she and Cargman launched ADASA Hawaii, which included a boutique in Waimea and three boutiques on Oahu.
-Loren was guest stylist on an episode of A Makeover Story (16 February 2004), with one of her boutiques featured on the show.
+Moving to Hawaii in 1995 with husband Jered Cargman, Loren began designing clothes there.
+After premiering a couture collection in 1998 and being chosen by Honolulu Magazine as one of Hawaii's best new designers, she and Cargman launched ADASA Hawaii, which included a boutique in Waimea and three boutiques on Oahu, including an e-concept store.
+In 2004, Loren was guest stylist on an episode of A Makeover Story, with one of her boutiques featured on the show.
+ADASA Hawaii boutiques carried Loren's own designs, as well as lines such as Juicy Couture, Isabella Fiore, James Perse, Lacoste, and Seven jeans.
+Loren and Cargman ran ADASA Hawaii from 1998 until 2008.

-Return to Performing 2009-present
+Return to performing

-Swinging Sixties Productions and "It Only Hurts When I Cry"

-Loren turned again to writing music.
-In 2009, Loren and husband Cargman started their label Swinging Sixties Productions which, in conjunction with Swinging Sixties Music, publish and release Loren's music.
-Loren's first release in August, 2009 was a remake of "It Only Hurts When I Cry", which she produced and arranged, releasing it both as a music video on YouTube and as a single to download.
+In 2009, Loren and her husband Jered Cargman started the label Swinging Sixties Productions that, in conjunction with Swinging Sixties Music, publishes and releases Loren's music.
+Loren's first release in August 2009 was a remake of "It Only Hurts When I Cry", which she produced and arranged, releasing it both as a music video on YouTube and as a single to download.
 Drew Saber played guitar on the track and appears in the music video.
 Maurice Gainen engineered the song, and would also engineer Loren's album Love It Away.

-Magic

-In the same month as the release of the single, Loren's Magic: The 80's Collection was released, both as a download and later as an enhanced CD.
-This was a collection of songs Loren recorded at Amigo Studios during the early 1980s, with musicians such as John Thomas and James Burton.
+Also in 2009, Loren's Magic: The 80's Collection was released, both as a download and later as an enhanced CD.
+Magic was a collection of songs Loren recorded at Amigo Studios during the early 1980s, with musicians such as John Thomas and James Burton.
 Seven of the songs on the album had not previously been released.

-In a review for the album, Magic was described as containing "Great production and a flawlessly effortless vocal montage".